commons-research/commons-dws-public/vault/open-notebook-commons.srerat.2025.03.06.md

 Cut my thummb open while sampling a stupid date palm.
 Almost all plants in the orangerie have been sampled.
 Only the last row, and the a few pots in the middle of the first row are still left.
+Mixed up an empty tube with a full one => should pay a pint to Jade for cleaning up
 ## Notes

 ## Todo tomorrow, one day ... or never